 Also reported today was an increase to the death toll, which has now reached 116, with 60 people still missing.

-American Trucking Associations’ advanced seasonally adjusted For-Hire Truck Tonnage Index increased 1.1% in May, following a revised loss of 1.4% during April.
-In May, the index equaled 132.1 (2000=100).
-The all-time high is 135.8, reached in January 2015.
+American Trucking Associations’ advanced seasonally adjusted For-Hire Truck Tonnage Index increased 2.8% in July, following a revised drop of 0.4% during June.
+In July, the index equaled 135.0 (2000=100), the second highest level on record.
+The all-time high of 135.8 was reached in January 2015.